MengyingLei/LRTL4T-Survey/README.md

 The organization corresponds to our survey: [Low-Rank Tensor Learning for Spatiotemporal Traffic and Mobility Data: A Survey [PDF]](LRTL4T_Survey.pdf).
 The survey has been accepted by Artificial Intelligence for Transportation (AIT) [[paper](https://doi.org/10.1016/j.ait.2025.100035)].

-If you have any suggestions, notice any mistakes, or find important related work not included, please feel free to contact us at mengying.lei@mcgill.ca / lijun.sun@mcgill.ca, or open an issue/pull request in this repository.
-We welcome contributions from everyone and appreciate your feedback and help in improving this work.
+If you have any suggestions, notice any mistakes, or find important related work to add, please feel free to contact us at mengying.lei@mcgill.ca / lijun.sun@mcgill.ca or open an issue/pull request in this repository.
+We appreciate your feedback and welcome contributions from everyone.

 If you find our survey useful for your research, please cite the following paper:
 ```